nWrightSB/pmm_int/overview_messaging.md

 **Best in class support and trainings**

-Created by the leader in software quality tools, Smartbear ensures success regardless of scale.
+Created by the leader in software quality tools for teams, Smartbear ensures success regardless of scale.

     - On demand training to make the most of advanced features.
     - In product support to help resolve issues as they happen.